yowainwright/codependence/README.md

 The workflow checks out the exact release tag and uses Perry to build and test standalone macOS arm64 and Intel binaries.
-It bundles them into one immutable archive, attests and uploads it, generates its SHA256-pinned formula, and installs and tests the formula on both architectures before attaching `codependence.rb` to the matching GitHub release.
-Publish that verified file as `Formula/codependence.rb` in `yowainwright/homebrew-tap`; do not derive the formula SHA from npm or a separate local build.
+It bundles them into one immutable archive, attests and uploads it, generates its SHA256-pinned formula, and installs and tests the formula on both architectures before attaching `codependence.rb` to the matching GitHub release and opening a pull request against `Formula/codependence.rb` in `yowainwright/homebrew-tap`.
+The formula SHA always comes from the verified release archive, not npm or a separate local build.

 ## Contributing